Table of Contents

 Does red light therapy help with cysts?

-Yes, red light therapy can help with cysts by promoting healing, reducing inflammation, and increasing blood circulation, which can aid in the reduction of the cyst's size over time.
+Yes, red light therapy can help with cysts by promoting healing, reducing inflammation, and increasing blood circulation, which can aid in reducing the cyst's size over time.